NCAR/python-tutorial/source/tutorials/yourfirst.rst

 is free!

-Open a terminal to begin and make sure you are in the python_tutorial directory and have activated the corresponding environment.
+Open a terminal to begin and make sure you are in the :code:`python_tutorial` directory and have activated the corresponding environment.

 1. Make a copy of your first script with a new name: